 Cost and Funding

-Compared to care-homes whose prices range from £750 – £1500 per week, Mumby’s live-in fees start at just £998 per week at a companionship care level.
-Depending on your needs Mumby’s offer another three levels of care up to high-dependency so that clients with even the most complex of care needs can enjoy the benefits of live-in care.
+In the South East, care-homes prices start from above £1000 and range over £2000 per week.
+In comparison Mumby’s live-in fees start at £998 per week at a companionship care level.
+Mumby’s offer another three levels of care up to high-dependency so that clients with even the most complex of care needs can enjoy the benefits of live-in care.

-There are four main ways people pay for their care; cash, investments, a care annuity or a release in equity as currently care funding is means tested in the UK at a level of £23,250.
+There are four main ways people pay for their care; Savings, investments, a care annuity or a release in equity.
+Currently care funding is means tested in the UK at a level of £23,250.
 In theory if you have assets over £23,250 you will need to meet you own care costs.
-If you are especially unwell the NHS may meet a sizable percentage of your care costs, known as continuing healthcare, but this is not common practice.
+If you are especially unwell the NHS may meet a sizable percentage of your care costs, known as continuing healthcare.

 There are state benefits available that are non-means tested and tax-free.
-If you are under 65 and looking for help to fund live-in care you may be eligible for The Disability Living Allowance, which is being replaced by The Personal Independence Payment of £21.80 and £139.75 per week depending on your level of need.
+If you are under 65 and looking for help to fund live-in care you may be eligible for The Disability Living Allowance This is being replaced by The Personal Independence Payment of £21.80 and £139.75 per week depending on your level of need.

-If you are aged over 65 you may be eligible for Attendance Allowance, at a lower or higher rate, presently £55.10 per week or £82.30 per week, dependent on whether you need 24 hour help.
+If you are aged over 65 you may be eligible for Attendance Allowance They are paid at a lower or higher rate and the current rates are £55.10 per week or £82.30 per week, dependent on whether you need 24 hour help.

 Contact us today